Beginnings and Endings

 a wisp of a man, almost transparent,

-who knew the world was within himself
+who knew his world

-and what he intended came about,
+and what he intended came about.

-but didn’t seem to know
+He didn’t seem to know he was famous.

-on each student’s canvas
+on every student’s canvas

 and ways to coax forth their powers;

-in his care, we grew as artists.
+and we grew as artists.

-Beyond wisdom, missing nothing,
+Beyond wisdom, missing nothing

 to calm the space and lift our spirits.